 In England childminders and nurseries can remain open for all EYFS children (birth to 5 years old).

 Childminders may also provide care for older children of keyworkers/critical workers or vulnerable children.
 For example, for wraparound care (before and after school).

-In Scotland childminders remain open for all children but nurseries may currently only open for keyworker children and vulnerable children.
+In Scotland and Wales childminders remain open for all children.